sunnyhasija/sunny-website/content/post/scraping-customer-complaints-better-business-bureau.md

 ### Gathering the data {#gathering-the-data}

 There are multiple ways to get the data from this page.
-I am particulary interested in `Problems with the Product or Service` category of complaints.
+I am particularly interested in `Problems with the Product or Service` category of complaints.
 Although there exist multiple ways to navigate to this page using python, the easy way for me to scrape this category is simply click on the 11,314 (which is the number of current issues on BBB in this category) and then scrape that.

 After I click on the `11,314` (as of Nov 1, 2020), the new page loads and shows me about 20 complaints at a time.
 At the bottom of this page is a `More` button, which upon clicking loads an additional 20 complaints, with the `More` button available again.
-So to load all the complaints I can interatively scroll to the bottom of the page, click the button, and scroll to the bottom again till no more complaints are available.
+So to load all the complaints we can iteratively scroll to the bottom of the page, click the button, and scroll to the bottom again till no more complaints are available.

 After all the complaints are available, we can take all the text present on the page and dump it into a text file for further processing.
 The code block below scrapes all the complaints and puts them in a text file.
 It also handles `TimeoutError` in case one arises.